Rory-WeiCheng/ME-385-Robotics/README.md

 *The copyrights of all the assignments, quizzes, and solutions (including feedbacks) are owed by Prof Ye Ding and the course TA Tengyu Hou and Pengsheng Huang.

 I will gradually upload the related files (codes and my solutions) as time goes on.
-It may take quite  long time since many of my past files are poorly organized in my current view, and I may make some modifications and comments before uploading.
+It may take quite a long time since many of my past files are poorly organized in my current view, and I may make some modifications and comments before uploading.